 - Pressed flowers/leaves

-Nature journals have two themes: Ongoing Journal which is a record of all you’ve observed year-round or a seasonal journal.
+Nature journals or field notebooks have two themes: Ongoing Journal which is a record of all you’ve observed year-round or a seasonal journal.
 Decide which one you’d prefer.
 I’ve decided to keep a nature journal for a year.
 I’m also planning on keeping a Diary of Firsts and a Phenology Wheel.
-Join me in the Nature Study Australia Forum where we can inspire one another by sharing the nature study journey together.